Psycokwet/bassaudio-updated-light/README.md

 // There is a diversity of parameter accepted by this wrapper, here is a full list of them :

 var basslib = getBass({
+  basePath: "libFolderName", //facultative if the lib files are in the base folder of the process.
+If not set, it's process.cwd which is used.
   silent: true, //there is a few console log that may appear to indicate that everything is going smoothly, if you don't want to see it, you can set it to silent
   generatedFfiFunDeclaration: {
     bass: {